HSCs and MSCs: What is the Difference?

 Umbilical cord blood and tissue is rich in HSCs.
 MSCs are found in cord tissue as well, and also in placental tissue.
 Cord tissue contains MSCs that are related to the child, while placental tissue contains MSCs that are genetically unique to the mother and may possibly be used for future treatment for her or her child.
 And, Americord pioneered placental tissue banking and is one of the only cord blood banking companies that offers the service.
 Naïve MSCs are easily isolated and can be highly expanded in culture, widening the range of medical options for both children and adults.

 Both hematopoietic and mesenchymal stem cells have the potential to be valuable resources to your family.
-HSCs provide proven treatment opportunities that are still being expanded and MSCs quite possibly represent the future of regenerative medicine.
+HSCs provide proven treatment opportunities that are still being expanded and MSCs could possibly represent the future of regenerative medicine.